saildot4k/saildot4k.github.io/docs/cc-files.md

 [Crystal Chip FW R34 v3 with updated Dashboard Scripts](https://github.com/saildot4k/Crystal-Chip-R34-v3/releases)

-Additions since 2007:
+??? note "Additions by R3Z3N 1/26/25"
     Release 34 V3 by R3Z3N Jan 26 2025 (RUNNING CHANGES.
 I update the date as I go...)
-    Fixes/Changes

         - CC1.X firmware options to run BM from MemCard1 or 2. makeit_nocd does have scripts to
 	    build FW for running from USB/HDD but seems pointless.
 Options added in BM for full ease of use.
 HDD workign but I need to think about how to direct users to install BM.

         - MMCE device support for example SD2PSX, PsxMemCardGen2, MemCardPro2.
         Follow the same structure on root of MMCE device SD card as one would for the BM folder.
 As long as APPINFO.PBT (each app needs one) points to where the ELF exists, then any app can be anywhere, not just device:/BM/APPS/APPFOLDERHEREwithAPPINFO.PBT
 	UPDATE: A few issues still exist.
 Keep in mind not all apps support running